MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-customizations.md

 ## Integration with Exchange message classification for a mobile device labeling solution

-Although Outlook on the web doesn't yet natively support Azure Information Protection classification and protection, you can use Exchange message classification to extend your Azure Information Protection labels to your mobile users.
+Although Outlook on the web doesn't yet natively support Azure Information Protection classification and protection, you can use Exchange message classification to extend your Azure Information Protection labels to your mobile users when they use Outlook on the web.
+Outlook Mobile does not support Exchange message classification.

 To achieve this solution:

 1. Use the [New-MessageClassification](https://technet.microsoft.com/library/bb124400) Exchange PowerShell cmdlet to create message classifications with the Name property that maps to your label names in your Azure Information Protection policy.

-2. Create an Exchange transport rule for each label: Apply the rule when the message properties include the classification that you configured, and modify the message properties to set a message header.
+2. Create an Exchange mail flow rule for each label: Apply the rule when the message properties include the classification that you configured, and modify the message properties to set a message header.

     For the message header, you find the information to specify by inspecting the Internet headers of an email that you sent and classified by using your Azure Information Protection label.
 Look for the header **msip_labels** and the string that immediately follows, up to and including the semicolon.
 Using the previous example: